Who we are

 Established in January 2020 by a generous donation from the Perivoli Foundation, PARC represents the University of Bristol’s cross-disciplinary commitment to championing transformation in research and partnership to advance Africa’s achievement of its own aspirations.

-Our point of departure is a recognition of the historically-rooted inequalities in the international research ecosystem and enduring power and epistemic imbalances in much global North – Africa academic collaboration and partnerships.
+Our point of departure is a recognition of the historically-rooted inequalities in the international research ecosystem and enduring power imbalances in much global North – Africa academic collaboration and partnerships.

 These inequities have imposed limitations not only on African research institutions and actors but also, as importantly, on the relevance and use of generated knowledge for innovation and positive social and economic change.
 In short, the imbalances have harmed Africa’s pursuit of its own development objectives.